Esri/esri-leaflet-heatmap/README.md

-# Esri Leaflet Clustered Feature Layer
+# Esri Leaflet Heatmap Feature Layer

 A plugin for Esri Leaflet that enables visualization of Feature Services as heatmaps using the [L.heat](https://github.com/Leaflet/Leaflet.heat) Leaflet Plugin.